 The region of Nubia was home to some of ancient Egypt’s most scenic temples.
-Philae, a Greco-Roman temple dedicated to Isis, is not just remarkable for its stunning island location, but also for its history.
+Philae, a Greco-Roman temple dedicated to Isis, isn’t just remarkable for its stunning island location, but also for its history.
 Philae Island, in fact, was the very last holdout of the ancient Egyptian religion.
-While Philae remains one of Aswan’s most popular destinations, fans of island temples shouldn’t miss nearby New Kalabsha.
+While Philae remains one of Aswan’s most popular destinations, fans of island temples also shouldn’t miss nearby New Kalabsha.

 In the following guide, we’ll be going over the basics of Philae and New Kalabsha and how to visit both places from Aswan.
 And for those interested, a trip to the controversial Aswan High Dam can easily be thrown in as well.

 Philae: The Temple of Isis

 The Roman Empire, upon its conversion to Christianity, sought to ban all forms of ‘paganism,’ including the traditional religion of Egypt.
 Philae was ultimately converted to a church, but not until the year 550 AD during the reign of Justinian.

 The fall of Philae, then, marked the end of a religion that had persisted for well over 3,000 years.
 Additionally, it’s at Philae that we have the last ever written Egyptian hieroglyphs, dating to 394 AD.

 Fascinatingly, Philae Temple was being constructed by the Ptolemies when Rome was just beginning to assert its dominance over the Mediterranean.
 And the temple managed to stay active until after the Western Roman Empire had already fallen.

 Philae isn’t too far away from central Aswan.
 But to get there, you’ll need to hire both a taxi for the day and also a boat driver – both of which require haggling.